 Aside from the benefit of reduced insurance rates, CRS floodplain management activities enhance public safety, reduce damage to property and public infrastructure, avoid economic disruption and losses, reduce human suffering, and protect the environment.
-The section below highlights areas where CRS recognizes and rewards communities for protecting natural floodplain functions, thereby protecting or restoring wildlife habitat, some of which may be home to threatened and endangered species.
+The section below highlights areas where the CRS specifically recognizes and rewards communities for protecting natural floodplain functions, thereby protecting or restoring wildlife habitat, some of which may be home to threatened and endangered species.

 Connecting CRS and Habitat Conservation

-The CRS Credit for Habitat Protection guidance is designed for local officials and others who work with the NFIP and apply its floodplain construction standards, but may not be familiar with the CRS and its benefits or with the ESA and its requirements.
+The CRS Credit for Habitat Protection guidebook is designed for local officials and others who work with the NFIP and apply its floodplain construction standards, but may not be familiar with the CRS and its benefits or with the ESA and its requirements.
 The guidebook reviews the many good floodplain management practices that can protect habitat and help reduce and prevent flood damage.

-In addition, several tools have been developed specifically to help communities explore open space within their jurisdictions and identify potential CRS credits related to that space:
+In addition, several tools have been developed specifically to help communities explore preserving open space within their jurisdictions and identify potential CRS credits related to that space:

 - The National Ocean Service’s Office of Coastal Management NOAA Mapping CRS Open Space tutorial provides a step-by-step approach for earning Open Space Preservation Credits (CRS Activity 420) in areas that are already protected, and identifying places where additional credit could be earned through future preservation efforts.
 It also provides templates and worksheets to compile verification information.
 Combined with the GeoPlatform tool above, communities can identify open space that also serves as or could serve as habitat for threatened and endangered species.